Trevor Cooper: Career

 In 2014, Cooper portrayed Simeon Swann in the third series of the CBBC science-fantasy series Wizards vs Aliens.
 Cooper starred alongside his brother Paul in the 2017 BBC Three mockumentary, This Country.
 The show also starred, and was written and created by, his niece and nephew, Daisy May and Charlie Cooper.

-From 2017-2020, Cooper portrayed Sergeant Aubrey Woolf in the BBC One drama, Call the Midwife, leaving after the second episode in Series 9.
+From 2017 to 2020, Cooper portrayed Sergeant Aubrey Woolf in the BBC One drama, Call the Midwife, leaving after the second episode in Series 9.
+From 2018 Cooper has revisited the character of ISPF Inspector Colin Devis in the continuing Star Cops audio dramas from Big Finish Productions.